 Each week, we'll delve into a creative learning theme together, exploring some big ideas, as well as practical facilitation techniques you can implement with PLIX activities.

-- Week 1 - Getting Started with Creative Learning & PLIX
+- Week 1 - Introduction (Getting Started with Creative Learning & PLIX)

-- Week 4 - Share & Reflect: Wrapping Up Your Workshop & Growing as a Facilitator
+- Week 4 - Grow as a Facilitator

-In addition to asynchronous conversations about each week's content, we will also have two weekly drop-in times for discussions over Zoom:
+In addition to asynchronous conversations on our discussion forum, we will also have two weekly drop-in times for live interactions over Zoom:

 - Community Chats on Tuesdays @ 12pm ET 👋